 Echo is more active now — it's been feeding on the crystal drive's resonance and is slowly recovering coherence.
 Its communications are still crude but more varied:

 The crew has made a decision about where to go next.
-They don't need to have a plan — just a direction.
+The mood has shifted from "what do we do about our haunted ship" to "we need help and we need it fast."
 The ship hums around them, alive and listening.
-Whatever they decide, they're not doing it alone anymore.
+Whatever they decide, they're not doing it alone anymore — and neither is anyone else.

 Three scenes again, but the emotional arc is different from session one.
 Session one escalated from social → action → horror.
 Session two moves from horror → tension → quiet.
 The Osei encounter is the mechanical peak; the final scene is deliberately low-key, giving players space to process and plan.

-If the session is running short, extend Scene 1.
-The haunted ship is a playground — let the players experiment with talking to Echo, testing the ship's responses, trying to understand what's happened.
+If the session is running short: Extend beat 5.
+The haunted ship is a playground — let the players experiment with talking to Echo, testing the ship's responses, discovering what it does and doesn't understand.
 This is the fun weird stuff that makes the campaign distinctive.
+The grab bag of Echo responses should keep this going — every new thing the crew tries gets a reaction.

 Osei encounter aspects (created during the challenge):